 If you don't see your question here, chat with us or leave a message using the prompt at the bottom of the screen.
-We'll respond to your email and we may even add it to this list!
+We'll respond ASAP and we may even add it to this list!

 If you are at work, your problem likely has to do with interference between proxy servers.
 You are attempting to log in through the Chestnut Hill College proxy server, and the proxy server where you work is not allowing it.
 Ask someone in your IT department to allow access by making an exception for: library.chc.edu

-Your website confuses me.
-Just tell me how to find what I need for my paper!
+Question: Your website confuses me...
+How do I find what I need for my paper?

-Do I need to bring books back to the library to renew them?"
+Question: Do I need to bring items back to the library to renew them?

-No, you can call or email us, or contact us via the chat prompts at the bottom of our web pages.
+Answer: No, you can ask at the circulation desk (with or without the item), call, email, or contact us via the chat prompts at the bottom of our web pages.
 If there is a hold on the book, we will ask you to return it; otherwise we will reply with your new due date.

-Do I need my student ID to take a book out?
+Question: Do I need my student ID to take a book out?
 I lost my ID.
 Can I provide my student ID number or my name?
-Thank you!"

-You do need an ID to check out library materials, including reserves.
-We put a barcode sticker on the back of the ID for this purpose.
-If you've lost an ID card that had a sticker on it, we can look you up in the system as long as you provide another photo ID.
-Eventually, you should replace your student ID and come in to have a replacement sticker attached.
+Answer: You do need an ID to check out library materials, including reserves.
+If you've lost an ID card we can look you up in the system as long as you provide another photo ID.
+Eventually, you should replace your student ID.
 If someone else begins using your lost ID in the library, you could be responsible for stolen material.
-Changing your barcode takes the old one out of the system.
-If you've never acquired a barcode sticker, you will have to get a replacement ID card and then come in for the barcode.

 EBSCO eBooks are compatible with the following eBook Readers: